CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 the VLAN associated with the libvirt subnet of 192.168.122.0/24.
 MAAS will first look for a libvirt network named 'maas', then for 'default'.

 MAAS supports more complex methods for assigning interfaces to pods.
-See [the Interfaces section][pod-interfaces] below for more information.
+Open the following section for more information.

 <details>